What is SensoriMotor Repatterning (SMR)?

 Initial injury = damaged sensory receptors = faulty sensory input = inhibitory safety response from brain = compromised stability = decreased range of motion = compromised movement causes the brain to output pain signals = struggling to find stability brain starts to create dysfunctional movement patterns = new pain manifests further from original injury site = more dysfunctional movement patterns created, etc.

-For example, when a bike comes hurling towards you, and you realize that impact is imminent, you will likely lock down your muscles and brace yourself.
+Here is an example of how an optimized nervous system works; When a bike comes hurling towards you, and you realize that impact is imminent, you will likely lock down your muscles and brace yourself.
 You know the direction of the force of the collision; thus your body knows how to negate that force to minimize the injury.
-These are all decisions made in split seconds that combine an array of sensory information with decisions made at a high level within your brain.
+These are decisions made in split seconds that combine an array of sensory information with decisions made at a high level within your brain.
 Sensory information includes sight, where you are in space (proprioception), and previous knowledge of force (learned movement patterns).

-However, when your unconscious brain receives faulty sensory information (usually due to injury), it does not have the same sophisticated mechanisms to distinguish the threat level or specific response.
+However, in a dysfunctional nervous system when your brain receives faulty sensory information (usually due to injury), it does not have the same sophisticated mechanisms to distinguish the threat level or identify a specific response.
 Therefore, the brain’s default safety mechanism when it receives faulty sensory information is to inhibit muscles.

 Suppose you have faulty proprioceptors in your ankle that send incorrect information to your brain about where your ankle is in space.
 In that case, the brain will respond by temporarily going into its default safety mechanism of inhibition.
 It does so because, in this default inhibited (weak) state, you are much less likely to rip muscles or ligaments off their boney attachments.
 It also decreases the likeliness of broken bones due to a transfer of force rippling from one joint to the next.